On complete embedded translating solitons of the mean curvature flow that are of finite genus

 The existence and uniqueness of $V$ now follow from this recurrence relation.
-Furthermore, if $p+q+r=m+2$, and if $m$ is even, then so too is at least one of $p$, $q$ and $r$.
-Since $V_0=0$, it follows by induction that $V_m=0$ for all even $m$.
-In particular, for all $n$, $V_{-2n}=0$, so that the partial sum $v_n$ is defined by setting the coefficients of $r^{m+2}$ equal to $0$ for all $m\geq-2n$.
-The function $Gv_n$ is therefore a finite Laurent polynomial of order $1-2n$, and this completes the proof. \proclaim{Lemma \nextprocno} If $v:[R,\infty[\rightarrow\Bbb{R}$ solves \eqnref{GrimSurfaceEquation}, then
+Furthermore, if $p+q+r=m+2$, and if $m$ is even, then at least one of $p$, $q$ and $r$ is also even, and since $V_0=0$, it follows by induction that $V_m=0$ for all even $m$.
+In addition, by \eqnref{RecurrenceRelationAtInfinity}, for all $n$, and for all $m\geq(3-2n)$, the coefficient of $R^m$ in $\Cal{G}\hat{V}_n$ is equal to $0$.
+However, since $V_{-2n}=0$, by \eqnref{RecurrenceRelationAtInfinity} again, the coefficient of $R^{2-2n}$ in $\Cal{G}\hat{V}_n$ is also equal to $0$, so that $\Cal{G}\hat{V}_n$ is a finite Laurent series of order $(1-2n)$, as desired.